holgerschurig/holgerschurig.github.io/content/en/zephyr-fixing-lsp-issues.md

 ```

 This compilation database contains the exact set of source files that would be <br/>
-compiled, as well as the full set of compiler command-line arguments for each <br/>
+compiled, along with the full set of compiler command-line arguments for each <br/>
 file.
-Therefore, an LSP daemon doesn't have to parse e.g. Makefile, meson.build, <br/>
+As a result, an LSP daemon doesn't have to parse e.g., Makefile, <br/>
-the many CMake files etc etc etc. It just looks at this one formalized database. <br/>
+meson.build, CMake files, etc. It simply looks at this one formalized database. <br/>

-## Use LSP in your editor {#use-lsp-in-your-editor}
+## Use LSP in Emacs {#use-lsp-in-emacs}

-Since there are hundreds of editors out there, this is really beyond the scope <br/>
-of this blog. <br/>

-I personally use Emacs, and there are two options: lsp-mod and eglot.
-I use the latter. <br/>

-On Linux, a good LSP server is [clangd](https://clangd.llvm.org/).
-I currently use clangd-15, so I tell eglot about it: <br/>
+On Linux, a good C/C++ LSP server is [clangd](https://clangd.llvm.org/).
+I currently use clangd-15, so I <br/>
+tell Emacs / eglot about it: <br/>

 ```elisp
   (add-to-list 'eglot-server-programs '(c-mode  .  ("clangd-15" "-j=2" "--clang-tidy")))